 Catfish (Claria gariepinus) is a freshwater ray-finned fish.
 It is widely available as farm-raised fish.
-The high levels of omega-3 fatty acids contribute to the benefits of catfish.
+So, is catfish healthy?
+Well, high levels of omega-3 fatty acids contribute to the benefits of catfish.
 This fish has a unique appearance with barbels or whiskers and has naked scales.
 The omega-3 fats in catfish help promote cardiovascular health.
 This article explores the health benefits of catfish, its nutrition facts, possible side effects, and the ways you can add it to your diet.
 Keep reading.

 Catfish Nutrition Facts